- If you want to work with children in a rewarding career, we help you develop the essential skills for graduate employment

-Our degree provides an analysis of the experiences of childhood and youth.
-It uses the subject disciplines of sociology, psychology and history to really explore childhood and will provide you with opportunities to specialise in your chosen areas.
+This degree provides an analysis of the experiences of childhood and youth.
+It uses the subject disciplines of sociology, psychology and history to really explore childhood, and will provide you with opportunities to specialise in your chosen areas.

 If you are passionate about social change and want to be part of creating a better future for the next generation, this degree gives you the opportunity to study social enterprise.
 Here you will explore setting up your own social enterprise to help solve some of the challenges young people face, with the ultimate goal of graduating with an established enterprise and full time employment.

 During your time with us you will gain an awareness of the rights of children and young people, with reference to their role and status in society.
 You will develop essential skills in recognising how the experiences of childhood and youth are shaped by class, race, gender, disability, sexuality, religion, poverty, region and nationality.

 This degree will open doors to many employment opportunities.
 It is particularly fitting for those looking to progress into youth and community, psychology, social enterprise, the third sector and even local government positions.

 Alternatively it also provides a sound preparation for postgraduate courses in primary or early years teaching, social work, children's nursing and play therapy, as well as further academic study to MA or PhD level.

 What you'll study

 Applicants from a UK educational background:

 104 UCAS points, of which no more than 10 points should come from AS-levels.

 PLUS GCSE English language with a minimum of grade C is required.